ytnobody/Plack-Response-AutoEncode/README.md

 # DESCRIPTION

+__DO NOT USE THIS MODULE!!!!__ This module broke interface of Plack::Response.

 Plack::Response::AutoEncode is subclass of Plack::Response.

 When application returns a response that contains "text/\*" in Content-Type header, encode automatically each unencoded content by charset that is in Content-Type header.